caoviv/counter/README.md

 # Counter
 I created a simple counter and wrote conditions that change the color based on positive or negative numbers displayed.

-I built this project to practice more working with the DOM
+I built this project to gain more practice working with the DOM.

 Key concepts covered: